usdot-jpo-ode/jpo-geojsonconverter/README.md

 In order to utilize Confluent Cloud:

 - DOCKER_HOST_IP must be set to the bootstrap server address (excluding the port)

+- `KAFKA_TYPE` must be set to "CONFLUENT"
+- `CONFLUENT_KEY` must be set to the API key being utilized for CC
+- `CONFLUENT_SECRET` must be set to the API secret being utilized for CC

 [Back to top](#toc)